 The Problem: During Ramadan, the kitchen becomes the most used room in the house.
 Some women may even begin feeling a love-hate relationship with their kitchens.
 It’s not the just preparation of the meals but everything else that leads up to it (i.e., the dishes!).
 Women may feel the extra burden of Ramadan because on top of all the fasting and be striving to do as much worship as possible, the wives not only have to cook but also clean the kitchen afterward.
 This is not only exhausting but also deprives the woman of the valuable time she could utilize towards her worship in this blessed month.

 Tips: Husbands should realize that the Sunnah is to help around the house.
-Ramadan is all about developing healthy habits which you can continue throughout the year.
-Helping with chores in Ramadan will reduce the amount of time the preparation takes, decreasing the burden on your wife and help build a successful partnership.
+Ramadan is all about developing healthy habits that you can continue throughout the year.
+Helping with chores in Ramadan will reduce the amount of time the preparation takes, decreasing the burden on your wife, and help build a successful partnership.

 The Problem: Some working men and women may feel that time flies by at the office, so they spend more time working.
 However, keep in mind that there is someone at home, possibly alone or with children, who may not have that luxury of keeping busy.